alemanac/GATK_mutect2_shifted_module_ANL/README.md

 This workflow has the following directory structure:

 * Note: this follows the Snakemake reproducibility guidelines.
-* Another note: the results directory may not be used and/or created depending on how your `config.yaml` is configured.
+* Another note: the results directory may not be used and/or created depending on how your `config.yaml` (or the config you specify; more details in the advance usage section) is configured.
 More on this in the Usage section.
 * Another *another* note: the `resources` directory may not be used. it depends if you map your own reference FASTA file via a command line argument when executing Snakemake.
 This is described in the advance usage section.

 ```sh